XGovFormBuilder/digital-form-builder/README.md

 The repos are forked from [DEFRA's digital form builder](https://github.com/DEFRA/digital-form-builder).

-This is a (getting close to) zero-install yarn 2 workspaces repository. .yarnrc.yml allows us to align our yarn environments.
-Please commit any plugins in .yarn, but do not commit your .yarn/cache.
-CI will save and restore the caches.
+### This is a  yarn 2 zero installs, workspaces repository.
+You must commit your .yarn/cache and yarn.lock
+Committing your .yarn/cache is not the same as committing node_modules.
+Yarn 2 is able to dedupe packages, and will compress them much smaller than if you were to compress node_modules yourself.
+For pull requests not authored by a member of XGovFormBuilder/maintainers, CI will run `yarn install --check-cache` and fetch any packages that are bad.
+Read more about zero installs [here](https://yarnpkg.com/features/zero-installs)!

 Workspaces will deal with sym-linking the packages, so we do not have to manually run `yarn link`.
 It will also deal with hoisting the node_modules for any packages that are shared between the repos, thus decreasing any install times.
 Hopefully it all just works™️.